-A heavy footed upstairs neighbour can create serious sound vibrations when they jump out of bed in the morning or use their treadmill in the early morning!
+A heavy-footed upstairs neighbor can create serious sound vibrations when they jump out of bed in the morning or use their treadmill in the early morning!

-If you can persuade your neighbour to put a few thick rugs down underneath his bed or any problem areas then this can quickly and cheaply solve a lot of your problems.
+If you can persuade your neighbor to put a few thick rugs down underneath his bed or any problem areas then this can make a big contribution towards soundproofing your apartment.

 However if this is not the case then your best option for effective soundproofing is to create a false ceiling with resilient channels installed inside it to help dissipate the sound waves before they reach you.